-A summary of the DASH projects in the draft FY 2024 - FY 2033 Capital Improvement Program (CIP) is provided in Table 4-2.
-These numbers will be updated once the draft FY 2025 - FY 2034 CIP is released.
+A summary of the DASH projects in the draft FY 2025 - FY 2034 Capital Improvement Program (CIP) is provided in Table 4-3.

-Table 4-2 / DASH Capital Improvement Program (CIP) Summary
+Table 4-3 / FY 2025 - FY 2034 DASH Capital Improvement Program (CIP) Summary

-Item Project Description FY 2025 CIP Funding Request FY 2025-2034 Total CIP Funding Request 1 1 Bus Fleet Replacement.
+Item Project Description FY 2025 CIP Funding Request FY 2025-2034 Total CIP Funding Request 1 Bus Fleet Replacement.
 DASH is responsible for the planning, procurement, purchase, testing, acceptance and maintenance of its active bus fleet.
 This program provides funding for the purchase of replacement transit buses that enable DASH to operate fixed-route bus service throughout the City of Alexandria.
 It also includes funding for repairs and replacements related to vehicle batteries, and powertrain components.
-DASH will be working with City staff and other stakeholders to coordinate the procurement, purchase and delivery of the replacement buses that are funded by this project. \$14,358,000 \$153,324,800 2 DASH Fleet Expansion & Electrification.
+DASH will be working with City staff and other stakeholders to coordinate the procurement, purchase and delivery of the replacement buses that are funded by this project. \$14,358,000 \$155,296,800 2 DASH Fleet Expansion &amp; Electrification.
 This project provides for additional buses that are needed to maintain and expand bus service levels, consistent with the Alexandria Transit Vision Plan and the Alexandria Mobility Plan.
 This project will also facilitate the transition of the entire DASH fleet to 100% electric buses by 2037. \$10,492,000 \$30,279,500 3 DASH Facility Expansion.
 The current DASH Facility has reached its maximum bus capacity and cannot accommodate future fleet expansion.
-DASH has secured funding from multiple state and regional sources for a staged implementation of expanded bus storage capacity, which will be integrated with facility and utility upgrades to support a zero-emission subfleet.
+DASH has secured funding from multiple state and regional sources for a staged implementation of expanded bus storage capacity, which will be integrated with facility and utility upgrades to support a zero-emission sub-fleet.
 The City's temporary parking arrangement for its overflow impound lot, currently housed on the adjacent DASH bus expansion land, will ultimately need to be relocated.
 (Note: Most of the funding appropriated for this project is from prior years). \$9,944,700 \$20,944,700 4 DASH Electric Bus On-Route Charging.
 This project will provide funding for "on-route" bus charging stations that will support the DASH electric bus fleet.
 On-route charging stations are installed at strategic bus terminals across the service area for shorter charging sessions that can be performed between trips during layover periods without returning to the garage.
-These stations are critical for extending the battery range of electric buses so that they can operate for longer periods of timewithout returning to the garage depot. \$0 \$9,349,600 5 DASH Technologies.
+These stations are critical for extending the battery range of electric buses so that they can operate for longer periods of time without returning to the garage depot. \$0 \$8,849,600 5 DASH Technologies.
 This project funds future technology initiatives that allow DASH to incorporate new innovations into their day-to-day operations to improve ridership, cost efficiency and customer satisfaction.
 Such technologies include onboard equipment, transit signal prioritization, facility security technology upgrades, service planning analysis software tools, enhanced onboard video monitoring systems, advanced bus maintenance diagnostic systems, or other elements to improve operations and customer experience. \$150,000 \$5,423,300 6 Transit Signal Priority.
 DASH and the City of Alexandria are working together to prioritize buses on city streets with technology that provides extra green time for buses as they travel through signalized intersections. \$1,736,000 \$1,736,000 7 Transit Strategic Plan.
-DASH and the City are including additional funding for future updates to the new Transit Strategic Plan, which is required by DRPT. \$0 \$100,000 TOTALS \$36,680,700 \$221,157,900
+DASH and the City are including additional funding for future updates to the new Alexandria Transit Strategic Plan (ATSP), which is required by DRPT. \$0 \$100,000 TOTALS \$36,680,700 \$222,629,900

-Table 4-3 / DASH Fleet Replacement Plan (FY 2025 - FY 2034)
+Table 4-4 / DASH Fleet Replacement Plan (FY 2025 - FY 2034)